 The principle of geothermal energy power production is, simply put, that one can harvest heat from the earth through hydraulic stimulation.
 Hydraulic stimulation can circulate cold fluids through hot rocks found at depth and return the warm fluids to the surface to drive turbines that generate electricity.

 Limiting factors on this process include the temperature of the earth that can be economically accessed (the hotter the better) and the efficiency of the heat transfer in the rocks which is related to the permeability of the rock that is accessed.

 Traditional geothermal power applications have used the natural fracture system in the rocks at depth to act as the conduits for the fluids that are being heated.
-Enhanced Geothermal Systems (EGS) are man-made reservoirs created by using the natural permeability of rock to induce more fractures into the hot rocks in order to increase surface area of hot rock contacted by the fluids thus increasing the efficiency of heat exchange and energy extraction.
+Enhanced Geothermal Systems (EGS) are man-made reservoirs created by using the natural permeability of rock to induce more fractures into the hot rocks to increase surface area of hot rock contacted by the fluids thus increasing the efficiency of heat exchange and energy extraction.
 Today, modern hydraulic stimulation methodologies developed during the shale revolution are being ported to the geothermal industry in support of EGS, just as in hydrocarbon applications, such fracture processes need to be monitored to image the fractures created and ensure the proper development of an appropriately fractured reservoir for optimal heat exchange.

 Why use MicroThermal Energy Monitoring:

 Enhanced Geothermal Systems Monitoring (EGSM): We are the global leader in hydraulic stimulation monitoring (HSM) and our Advanced Engineering Analysis can quantify the success of a geothermal stimulation and give tangible insights to improve heat-rock connectivity on future injector/producer groupings.